 Similarly, also plan for the disruption in gas.
 Prepare an electric stove for cooking needs or plan to order food.

-Remove or cover carpeting to ensure that it is not damaged and move valuable objects out of the way to avoid any damage to your belongings during the installation process.
+And don’t forget to remove or cover carpeting to ensure that it is not damaged and move all your valuable objects out of the way to avoid any damage during the installation process.

 Best Time to Install Central Heating

 The best time to install a new central heating system is during summer.
 The installation process will lead to a disruption in your central heating for anywhere between one day to a week, depending on the size of your house.